-Overview of the Pedestrian & Crosswalk Laws in Massachusetts
+Overview of the Pedestrian and Crosswalk Laws in Massachusetts

 The written laws regarding pedestrians are rather lengthy and can be found in Massachusetts General Laws, Chapter 89 Section 11 (M.G.L. c.89, §11) and the Code of Massachusetts Regulations (720 C.M.R.
 9.09).
 Principally, under Chapter 89 §11, when control signals are not in place or in operation, a driver shall yield the right of way when a pedestrian is in a crosswalk.
-The Code of Massachusetts Regulations, on the other hand, goes into a lengthy discussion of pedestrian crossing, stating that no pedestrian shall cross a roadway except within the limits of a marked cross walk and where controls are in place, how those controls are to be interpreted.
-The Code states that no pedestrian shall suddenly leave a sidewalk or safety island and walk or run into the path of a vehicle which is so close that it is impossible for the driver to yield the right of way.
-Notice the words used: “suddenly”, “so close”, “impossible”.
+The Code of Massachusetts Regulations, on the other hand, goes into a lengthy discussion of pedestrian crossing, stating that no pedestrian shall cross a roadway except within the limits of a marked crosswalk and where controls are in place, how those controls are to be interpreted.
+The Code states that no pedestrian shall suddenly leave a sidewalk or safety island and walk or run into the path of a vehicle that is so close that it is impossible for the driver to yield the right of way.
+Notice the words used: “suddenly,” “so close,” “and impossible.”
 This is where the art of lawyering becomes involved (on both sides) in determining who was at fault.

-In its strictest sense, you only must stop for pedestrians when the pedestrian has the right of way, such as an intersection with crossing controls and motor vehicles have the red light.
+In its strictest sense, you only must stop for pedestrians when the pedestrian has the right of way, such as at an intersection with crossing controls.
 Safe driving suggests that you should always stop and let pedestrians cross the street.
 However, there are many instances where it is unsafe for the motor vehicle to yield to a pedestrian.

 For example, a person crossing a well-traveled road with no crosswalk or controls in sight could present a hazard for motor vehicle traffic.
 Stopping unexpectedly for the pedestrian could result in a rear-end collision for the yielding driver.
 We’ve all been in situations where you must hit the brakes fast.
 When that happens to me, my immediate reaction is to look in the rear-view mirror and hope that the traffic behind me is also coming to a stop.

-Determining Fault in Pedestrian Accidents is Not Always Cut & Dry
+Determining Fault in Pedestrian Accidents Is Not Always Cut and Dry

 Just like in personal injury claims stemming from a motor vehicle crash, liability (i.e., fault or responsibility for an act) must be determined.
 While insurance companies take pedestrian versus motor vehicle accident cases very seriously, just because a person is struck walking in a crosswalk and severely injured doesn’t mean the insurance company automatically accepts liability and pays compensation.